rdforte/ryanforte.tech/content/blog/chassing-99-percentile-pt-1.md

 ![P Bridge](/blog/images/chassing-99-percentile-pt-1/p_bridge.png)

-Now the Go scheduler is responsible for the orchestration of goroutines which are managed my struct g, which we will refer to as G. So what the scheduler will do is take these goroutines (G’s) and assign them a P where the P will then run the G on an M (machine thread).
+Now the Go scheduler is responsible for the orchestration of goroutines which are managed by struct g, which we will refer to as G. So what the scheduler will do is take these goroutines (G’s) and assign them a P where the P will then run the G on an M (machine thread).
 This means that for each logical processor P we can have at most 1 M and for each M it can be running at most 1 G. Its a 1:1:1 ratio.
-This is referred to as the _GMP Model_.
+This is referred to as the **GMP Model**.

 ![GMP Model](/blog/images/chassing-99-percentile-pt-1/PMG.png)